 Most exercise equipment is equipped with hand pulse sensors.
 These are mostly in the cockpit or integrated into the handrails.
 These hand sensors are used for short-term determination of the pulse rate.
-To do this, you should hold the sensors with both hands at the same time.
+To do this, you need to cover the sensors with both hands at the same time.
 After a short while, the display shows the current pulse rate.
-This measuring system is based on changes in electrical skin resistance measured by the hand sensors caused by the blood pressure fluctuations caused by the heartbeat.
+This measuring system is based changes in electrical skin resistance measured by the hand sensors due to the heartbeat which causes blood pressure fluctuations.
 These changes are summarized to a mean value and shown in the display as the current pulse rate.